 If possible, find a friend or colleague to read over your copy.
 A second set of eyes can be helpful to confirm what you’ve written is clear and compelling.

 8. Figure out what plugins you need.

 The main way to add functionality to a WordPress website is with plugins.
 And there’s a plugin for just about anything you could need.
-For a restaurant website, some examples to consider are:
+For a restaurant website, some plugins to consider are:

 - A plugin for adding your restaurant menu to the website

 - A plugin that enables visitors to make reservations

 - An eCommerce plugin, if you plan to allow ordering through the website